teyalogos/gayware/readme.txt

 NEEDED TO BE RAN AS ADMINISTRATOR

-# WE ARE NOT RESPONSIBLE FOR ANY DAMAGE DONE TO ANY PC.
+# I AM NOT RESPONSIBLE FOR ANY DAMAGE DONE TO ANY PC.
 DO NOT USE FOR MALICIOUS PURPOSES.

 //~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 //Get current releases at /Releases/: